-The Target of Evaluation (TOE) is the IC hardware platform NXP Secure Smart Card Controller P6021y VB with IC Dedicated Software and documentation describing the Instruction Set and the usage.
+The Target of Evaluation (TOE) is the IC hardware platform NXP Secure Smart Card Controller P6021y VB\ with IC Dedicated Software and documentation describing the Instruction Set and the usage.
+The \ in the TOE name indicates that MIFARE emulations are not part of the TSF and do not implement any Security Functional Requirement.
+The evaluation scope of the MIFARE emulations is limited to not interfere with the functionality provided by the IC hardware platform.
 The short name P6021y VB will be used in the following sections.
-The in the TOE name indicates the distinction between the TOE - not including the MIFARE emulations - and the P6021y VB product (certified under BSI-DSZ-CC-0973-V2-2016).